MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 DO NOT use the same account as another device, as it will log out the other device or vice versa!!

-Configure the audio settings, including reduction (I recommend leaving at a high value, like 80%) and set it to update without asking.
+Configure the audio settings, including noise reduction (I recommend leaving at a high value, like 80%) and set it to update without asking.
 Also, set it to use the default output device.
 Make sure that the option to auto-start with Windows is checked and it is set to start minimized to the system tray.

-The file `voidemod-presets.vs2` contains the presets used for the project.
+The file `voidemod-presets.vs2` contains the effects presets used for the project.
 You can import it into Voicemod to use the same settings.

 ### 6. Install and Configure AnyDesk